W8XH: History

 In December 1938, the News began a regular facsimile broadcast service, initially transmitted by WBEN during overnight hours.
 Facsimile broadcasting employed dedicated equipment to receive the transmissions and print a special edition of the newspaper, that was limited to a few pages.
 In April 1939, the News announced that it had received a license to transfer the transmissions from WBEN to a new "experimental facsimile broadcasting station", W8XA, which employed much of the equipment originally used by W8XH.
 By August the new station was operating on 43.7 MHz.
 However, the newspaper ended the facsimile transmissions in December 1940.

 WBEN was awarded a new license to broadcast using frequency modulation in 1944 at 43.3 MHz, a short distance down from W8XA.
-This FM station would not reach the air, but by 1946, its license (now moved up into the standard FM broadcast band) was used for the station now known as WTSS.
+This FM station would not reach the air, but by 1946, its license (now moved up into the standard FM broadcast band) was used for a new station.
+This license remains active as K-Love owned-and-operated station WBKV, which only separated from common ownership with WBEN in 2023.